jesperberth/automationclass/lab04/lab4.md

 ![Alt text](pics/005_azure_app_client_secret.png?raw=true "new secret")

-Copy the "Tenant ID" and "Client ID" save them in a text file for now
+Copy the "Client Secret" save it in the text file

 ![Alt text](pics/006_azure_app_client_secret_value.png?raw=true "secret value")

 We need to assign rights to the application

-In the left pane go to "Subscribtions" and select the one we are working in now
+In the left pane go to "All Services"

+In the right pane select "Subscribtions"

 Click "Access Control IAM"